-The Council’s Health Program is relatively small, representing less than 5 per cent of referrals to the Council.
-However it is an important aspect of our work and in keeping with our main priority, which is to ensure the protection of the public while ensuring doctors are fit to practise and able to deliver care safely.
+The Council’s Health Program is an important aspect of our work and is intended to protect the health and safety of the public while also ensuring medical practitioners and students are fit to practise.

 What is an impaired medical practitioner or student?

 'Impairment' is a term defined in the National Law.

 A medical practitioner is considered to have an impairment if he or she has a condition that may detrimentally affect their capacity to practise medicine.

 A medical student whose capacity to undertake clinical training is detrimentally affected by his or her health may also be considered impaired.

 An impaired medical practitioner or medical student is usually the concern of the Council’s Health Program.

 The Council's approach to an impaired practitioner will depend on the nature of the illness, the degree of insight displayed, any existing treatment program, and most importantly, any perceived risk to patients and others if the practitioner continues to practise.